Hesher (film): Plot

-Following the loss of his mother in a car crash, T.J. falls into a state of depression.
-He becomes obsessed with the car his mother died in and follows it when it is towed away.
-He and his passive, depressed and pill-taking father Paul live with T.J.'s grandmother Madeleine, where they are soon joined by a squatter, Hesher, a foul-mouthed, tattooed, heavy metal-loving lout.
+Following the loss of his mother in a car crash, high school freshman T.J. and his father fall into depression.
+T.J. becomes obsessed with the car his mother died in and follows it when it is towed away.
+He and his passive, pill-taking father Paul live with T.J.'s grandmother Madeleine, where they are soon joined by a squatter, Hesher, a vulgar, foul-mouthed heavy metal-loving lout with no concern for social conventions.

-After school, Dustin, a bully from the towing service, finds his car vandalized and blames T.J., who is saved and taken home by Nicole, a grocery store clerk that admitted to knowing of the attacks towards him, but did nothing until now.
-Hesher witnesses Dustin attacking T.J., but does nothing.
-Later, Hesher sets Dustin's car on fire, leading to police questioning T.J., but lack of evidence forces them to let him go.
-T.J. proceeds to spy on Nicole at the grocery store when Hesher appears and follows her home with T.J.
-She causes a fender-bender and is verbally assaulted by the other driver, when Hesher comes to her rescue by threatening him.
-He then takes Nicole and T.J. to a random house that is for sale.
-There, Hesher trashes the swimming pool and lights the diving board on fire before he shocks Nicole and T.J. by leaving them there alone.
-When the pair get back to Nicole's broken down car, it has a ticket in the window, at which point Nicole begins crying about how bad her life is.
+Dustin, a bully from the towing service, finds his car vandalized and blames T.J., who is saved by Nicole, a grocery store clerk.
+Hesher witnesses Dustin attacking T.J. at school, but does nothing.
+Later, Hesher sets Dustin's car on fire, leading to police questioning T.J.
+T.J. spies on Nicole at the grocery store, as he likes her.
+When she causes a fender-bender, Hesher comes to her rescue.

-Later that night, T.J. and Paul get into an argument over dinner.
-Madeleine is saddened that there is 'nothing she can do', and goes to her room.
-Hesher says he will walk with her in the morning, but the next morning, he finds her dead.
-T.J. steals his dad's credit card and takes money to buy the car back, but is told it has been removed.
-He decides to give the money to Nicole, but when he gets there she is having sex with Hesher.
-He then proceeds to damage his van while telling both of them he does not want to see them again and leaves.
+That night, T.J. and Paul get into an argument.
+Hesher bonds with Madeleine and says he will join her on her morning walk, but the next morning, he finds her dead.
+The death affects all three men in the house and Hesher storms out.
+T.J. takes money to buy his parents' car back, but it is gone.
+He decides to give the money to Nicole for her financial troubles, but finds her in her apartment, having sex with Hesher.
+He damages Hesher's van in response and yells that he does not want to see either of them again.